-Please note: The FAST application will not be reviewed by the Tuition Assistance Committee until FAST has received and verified the tax information.
+Please note: FAST applications will not be reviewed by the Tuition Assistance Committee until FAST has received and verified your 2018 tax information/returns.

 The Child Educational Center enrolls children and families without regard to religion, sexual orientation, family composition, differing abilities, race, color, or national or ethnic origin.
 It does not discriminate in the administration of educational practices, admission policies, financial assistance, or other CEC-administered programs.